t-scott/Tutorials/R_HOW_TO_Graph_a_list_of_files.md

 # Basic idea:
 This (hopefully) describes how to iterate over a list of files and ggplot them, assuming you want to apply the same ggplot function to each file

+**Rule of thumb:**
+- **If you find yourself copying/pasting or rewriting code 3 or more times, loop it.** There's also a good chance you might have to rerun the code, and you don't want to have to edit each individual line if something changes (filename, file location, etc.).

 ## Example usage:
 - I have a directory of 1000 PheWAS output results that I'd like to plot.
 And, their rsIDs are part of the output file names: rs12345.output.txt, rs23456.output.txt, rs34567.output.txt, ..., so therefore, I'd also like the outputs to include these names: rs12345, rs23456, rs34567 in the filename of the saved plot.